akavel/garden/@seed/20250905-001-@starforged-coop-notes.@ironsworn.@rpg.md

 **Connections.**
 According to the Rulebook (pg.
 162),
 _"a connection can be shared--in which case you track progress on that connection together."_

+**Interpretation Disagreements.**
+It's a good idea to propose
+that in case of different views on interpreting the result of a roll or an oracle, in general the Player making the roll has the final say.
+(As long as it does not affect the other Player's character in a way they don't like, etc.)